uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 One type of cases in which it does not hold are for people who are already highly specialized, and are brought in into an expert slot - such slots typically have a very distinct professional profile and can be seen in the context of a conventional narrow expertise growth path.

-Counterexamples exist and are actually abundant, the reader is cautioned to perform due dilligence.
-Bellow is a common trap:
+Further counterexamples exist and are not uncommon, and the reader is cautioned to perform due dilligence over propositions appearing too good to be true.
+Bellow is one common trap:

 ## Beware of ðe old switcheroo
 From time to time I hear about teams that are Entirely Not Like That, often through getting approval for non-standard recruiting/applicant